mcanthony/tonic-image-builder/docs/api/DataProber.md

-# DataProberImageBuilder
+# DataProber

-This class definition lets you create an ImageBuilder that lets you process probe datasets.
+This is a builder which creates an ImageBuilder that lets you process probe datasets.
 The implementation relies on a single off-screen canvas to generate the resulting image of a image stack.

 ## constructor(queryDataModel, pushAsBuffer, lookupTableManager)

-Create an instance of a DataProberImageBuilder using the associated __queryDataModel__ that should be used to fetch the data and the associated set of LookupTable managed by the __lookupTableManager__ instance.
+Create an instance of a DataProber using the associated __queryDataModel__ that should be used to fetch the data and the associated set of LookupTable managed by the __lookupTableManager__ instance.